MSDN-WhiteKnight/ErrLib/README.md

 Parameters:

 *param* - Paramater ID.
 Can be one of the following values:
- ERRLIB_OUTPUT_LOGFILE (1)		Specifies the logging functions should write information into the log file.
+ ERRLIB_OUTPUT_LOGFILE (1)		Specifies that logging functions should write information into the log file.
 Type: BOOL.
- ERRLIB_OUTPUT_STDERR (2)		Specifies the logging functions should write information into stderr stream (usually console).
+ ERRLIB_OUTPUT_STDERR (2)		Specifies that logging functions should write information into stderr stream (usually console).
 Type: BOOL.
- ERRLIB_OUTPUT_MBOX (3)			Specifies the logging functions should display information as message box.
+ ERRLIB_OUTPUT_MBOX (3)			Specifies that logging functions should display information as message box.
 Type: BOOL.
- ERRLIB_OUTPUT_EVENT_LOG (4)	Specifies the logging functions should write information into Windows Event Log.
+ ERRLIB_OUTPUT_EVENT_LOG (4)	Specifies that logging functions should write information into Windows Event Log.
 Type: BOOL.

 *value* - The new value for parameter being set.
 Use TRUE/FALSE constants cast to UINT_PTR for boolean parameters.